tlam1288/Weather-dashboard/pseuodcode.md

 -use bootstrap forms and cards to add forecast
 -add search bar with search history below. - searches will be prepended to list

+- 1 row grid layout: 2nd column has 2 rows in it.
+Top is current city, bottom is 5 day forecast

 WEATHER API
 -needs to show CURRENT and FUTURE conditions
 -DISPLAY city name, data, icon that represents weather conditions, temperature, humidity, windspeed, UV Index

 - When UV index is displayed, make them color coded to indicate favorable, moderate, severe
+  - need to use latitufe and longitude to find UV index.
+It's called "value" response.coord.lon response.coord.lat
   - use IF statements to make BACKGROUND COLORS

 -city then ADDED to local storage search history